eLbot88/CS-GO-Config/README.md

 + DMG Display: Toggles On/Off the Printing of end of round damage stats directly above radar without the need to check console, also highlights those damage entries in console whilst toggled ON.
 + Team Equipment: Toggles On/Off the Display of team equipment data, allowing some position information to be taken on teammates through walls and full knowledge of their equipment loadout.
 There is the option to call this script on reload or scoreboard if wanted.
 + Jumpthrow: A Commonly used grenade throw that is tricky to perform reliably without such a script.
-+ Print Logic: The commands "xhair" and "viewmod" are created to print and highlight associated config settings.
++ Print Logic: The commands "xhair" and "viewmod" etc are created to print and highlight associated config settings.
 (Hoping to expand to most of the first 10 steps eventually).
-+ cl_teamid_overhead_always "1":  Place Arrow above team-mates (Even through walls... volvo!)
++ cl_teamid_overhead_always "1":  Place Arrow above team-mates (Even through walls... volvo!?!)

 ## Launch Options